qing-dai/LLM_based-Query/README.md

-Utilizing the Meta Llama 3 Instruct with 8 billion parameters from hugging face to create
+Utilizing the Meta Llama 3 Instruct with 8 billion parameters from hugging face to build

 **1. a machine translation chatbot**